ukangur/airpollution_dataeng/README.md

 2) Extract the raw data from MongoDB
 3) Push the MongoDB raw data into our new DuckDB database tables

-## Stage 4: Solving missing value issues, saving backups (TRANSFORMING)
+## Stage 4 - TRANSFORM: Solving missing value issues, saving backups.

 Run the dag named transform_dag.
 This will do the following tasks:

 1) Solves missing values for all DuckDB tables.
 2) Creates snapshot for all DuckDB tables.
+This allows us to follow changes in case we get data for more recent years in the future.
 3) Combines DuckDB tables and saves encrypted parquet of it into MinIO S3.
+This works as a backup in case something might happen to the main database.

 Note: We follow a modified mean substitution method for solving missing values.
 As weather data (i.e. temperature) varies for different months it did not make sense to just to select average over all data.
 Rather we looked at what was the averages for features per month and substituted missing values using their representative monthly means.